 Already she starts to see how the new angle could reveal some surprising results.

 At the team meeting, everyone gets involved in an enjoyable and productive reverse brainstorming session.
 They draw on both their work experience with patients and also their personal experience of being patients and customers of other organizations.
-Luciana helps ideas flow freely, ensuring people do not pass judgment on even the most unlikely suggestions.
+Luciana encourages the free flow of ideas, while ensuring that people do not pass judgment on even the most unlikely suggestions.

 Here are just a few of the "reverse" ideas: